 WordPress

-To install Wordpress you can opt for the automated installation or if you prefer to do a manual installation.
-In case you want to import an already created wordpress you will have to opt for the second method.
+To install WordPress you can opt for the automated installation or, if you prefer, a manual installation.
+If you want to import an already created WordPress site, you will have to opt for the second method.

-In this document you will find indications for both methods
+In this guide you will find instructions for both methods.

 Automated Installation